POP SURREAL PORTRAITURE

 PRIVATE GROUP JUST FOR YOU!

 This course will have a private Facebook group just for you!
-The artist will be actively involved with the class via Facebook during the four weeks that the course is open!
+The artist will be actively involved with the class via Facebook the first four weeks the course is open!
 After that the course will be a self-study.
 The artist may or may not be involved after the four weeks.
 We are looking forward to seeing your artwork!

 Below is a list of the supplies that I will be using for the lessons in this course.
 However, you are always encouraged to use what you have on hand.